-Oleanders can be allowed to grow in their natural mound form, or they can be trained into a multi-stemmed or single-stemmed tree form.
+An oleander plant can become a tree or bush.
+It can be allowed to grow in its natural bushy mound form or trained into a multi-stemmed or single-stemmed oleander tree at a height of 19 feet.
 To create a single-stemmed tree, cut off all other stems and any side branches on the main stem to about half their length.
 Support the plant with a bamboo stake.
 Push the stake into the ground next to the stem and use plant ties to secure the stem to the stake.

 Deadhead spent blooms to prevent seed pods from forming.